spacedsweden/docs/docs/sms/sms-send-sms.md

 ## Quickstart Send your first SMS!

 In a few lines of code you are able to send SMS messages with the Sinch API.
-In this quick start we will learn how to
+In this quick start we will learn how to:

 1. Create an account and get your free test number (US only)
 2. Send your first SMS